k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: worm mismanagement, take two
 - Adjust odds of a saddle appearing on monsters that can be ridden
 - Fix: set hard upper limit for sparkle animation
+- Fix: prevent various player races from using bane artrifacts